andreterron/mainframe/README.md

 yarn start
 ```

-This will run 2 services:

-1. A sync server to pull your data from different sources
-2. And a [remix](http://remix.run/) server to host the front-end dashboard

-To open the dashboard, navigate to <http://localhost:8744>
+Then, to open the dashboard, navigate to <http://localhost:8744>

 ## License